calyx-servicios/grupopgk/show_analytic_accounts/README.rst

 |badge1| |badge2| |badge3|

-This module allow show analytical accounts with the check enabled.
+This module allows you to show analytical accounts with the check enabled and does not allow you to archive analytical accounts that have active associated subscriptions.

 Install
 =======